About Us

 The CGG team has supported governments at various levels and international agencies in piloting social accountability initiatives, consultation on national and sector-specific anti-corruption strategies and processes as well as evaluation of accountability institutions and mechanisms.
 Preparation of toolkits for social audits, enabling the formulation and review of citizen’s charters, evaluating the performance of accountability institutions like Lokayukta, and review of grievance redress mechanisms have been some key areas of CGG’s work in this domain.

 The CGG team extensively works in the realm of public service delivery with Governments at all levels to ensure that people have a strong voice in the governance of the state and local bodies.
-Key areas of work include citizen’s charters, community score cards, right to public services bill, right to information, capacity building of officials engaged in public service delivery and the evaluation of existing and new mechanisms of public service delivery.
+Key areas of work include citizen’s charters, community swp-content cards, right to public services bill, right to information, capacity building of officials engaged in public service delivery and the evaluation of existing and new mechanisms of public service delivery.

 In an increasingly uncertain and competitive global and local environment, change management and organizational transformation has become imperative for States to enable policy reforms and ensure responsiveness to public demands.
 The prevailing administrative culture and the attendant values, priorities, structures, and above all, mindsets in public organizations comes under pressure during reforms and managing them becomes key to the success of reform initiatives.